Eremotherium: Diet

 Eremotherium possessed extremely high-crowned teeth, which, however, did not reach the dimensions of those of Megatherium.
 As the teeth lack enamel, this hypsodonty may not be an expression of specialisation on grass as food, unlike mammals with enamel in their teeth.
-The different expression of high-crownedness in the two large ground sloths is probably rather to be sought in adaptation to divergent habitats—more tropical lowlands in Eremotherium and more temperate regions in Megatherium.
+The different expression of hypsodonty in the two large ground sloths is probably rather to be sought in adaptation to divergent habitats—more tropical lowlands in Eremotherium and more temperate regions in Megatherium.
 From an anatomical point of view, the only moderately wide snout and the large total chewing surface of the teeth advocate a diet adapted to mixed plant foods.
 The average surface area of all teeth available for chewing food is 11,340 mm², which roughly corresponds to the values of the closely related Megatherium, but clearly exceeds those of the Lestodon, which is also giant but has a much broader snout.
 The latter genus belongs to the more distantly related Mylodontidae and was probably a specialised grazer.
 Moreover, the total purchase area is within the range of variation of present-day elephants, some of which also prefer mixed plant diets.
 Support for this view comes from various isotopic analysis on the teeth of Eremotherium.
 Thus, the animals probably fed on grass in rather open landscapes, but on foliage in largely closed forests.
-Carbon isotopes and stereo microwear analysis suggest that an individual from the Late Pleistocene (34,705-33,947 cal yr BP), of Goiás, Brazil, was a mixed feeder, suggesting a high proportion of shrubs and trees, this is in contrast to the presumed diet from specimens from Northeast Brazil, which had a diet of C4 herbaceous plants.
-A 2020 discovery in Ecuador found 22 individuals ranging in age from juveniles to adults preserved together in anoxic marsh sediments, suggesting that Eremotherium may have been gregarious.
+Paired stereomicrowear and δ13C analysis suggests that an individual from the Late Pleistocene (34,705-33,947 cal yr BP), of Goiás, Brazil, was a mixed feeder, suggesting a high proportion of shrubs and trees; this is in contrast to the presumed diet from specimens from Northeast Brazil, which had a diet of C4 herbaceous plants.
+An E. laurillardi specimen from Belize indicates that during the region's brief wet seasons, the species fed on C4 grasses due to them being relatively palatable during such intervals of relative moisture, while a specimen from the Brazilian Intertropical Region reveals that its diet did not change over the course of a year.
+Where E. laurillardi coexisted with Megatherium americanum, as it did in a fossil assemblage found near Pessegueiro Creek in Rio Grande do Sul, δ13C and δ18O measurements show niche partitioning.
+The former consumed predominantly C3 plants and drank water depleted in 18O while the latter ate a mix of both C3 and C4 plants and drank water enriched in 18O.

+Palaeopathologies

+Numerous palaeopathologies have been described from E. laurillardi fossils in the BIR.
+These documented ailments include osteoarthritis and articular depressions, as well as spondyloarthropathy and calcium pyrophosphate deposition disease (CPPD).
+These diseases are evidenced by the presence of osteophytes, bone overgrowth, bone erosion, and rough subchondral bone in various specimens.
+Tendon avulsion, in addition to CPPD, is also reported from E. laurillardi remains from the Zabelê Paleontological Site.
+E. laurillardi is also the only xenarthran species from which linear defect is known.